episanty/RB-SFA/README.md

 The notebook contains documentation next to each relevant function and explains the exact integral that is implemented.
 The data used in the paper is provided in gzipped format as `data dump of detuning scan.txt.gz` (29.6 MB).
 To use it simply unzip it (74.7 MB) and place it in the same directory as the notebook.
 The notebook contains the appropriate importing instructions.

+The author thanks Luke Chipperfield for crucial assistance in writing this program.